fbpx

 Apple Blossom Inn Bed & Breakfast

-An inviting sundeck with a hot tub overlooks the Oakhurst Valley and the Sierras at this five-and-a-half-acre inn near the southern entrance to Yosemite National Park.
-While on the grounds, guests are likely to see wild turkeys, deer, foxes, and an abundance of other wildlife.
+An inviting sundeck with a hot tub overlooks the expansive Oakhurst Valley and the Sierra Nevada mountains at this five-and-a-half-acre country inn near the southern entrance to Yosemite National Park.
+Wild turkeys, deer, foxes, and other wildlife roam freely among the property’s apple orchards and gardens.

 Howard Creek Ranch